What is the Parkinson’s Nebraska Community Outreach Program?

 ◾ Ongoing communication and support from Parkinson’s Nebraska

-The pilot RCO program is currently underway.
+The pilot RCO program is currently underway in Norfolk, NE.
 We are really excited about the outcomes so far and can’t wait to bring the program to communities across the state.

 Stay tuned for updates!